NikolaiKhriapov/modular2simple/README.md

 Documentation
 ---------------------------
-For more details of if you run into problems, check our [Documentation](http://link-to-documentation). <-- (insert link to documentation)
+For more details or if you run into problems, check our [Documentation](http://link-to-documentation). <-- (insert link to documentation)